 Upon successful completion of the course, students will be able to:

-  - Explain and analyse the fundamental aspects of different philosophical methodologies.
+- Explain, analyse and compare the fundamental aspects of different philosophical methodologies.

-  - Explain and analyse central concepts that are pertinent to an understanding of contemporary philosophy, such as gender, democracy and equality.
+- Explain and analyse central concepts that are pertinent to an understanding of contemporary philosophy, such as knowledge, experience, truth and morality.

 - Explain and evaluate the way in which philosophical methodology relates to the content of (contemporary) philosophical inquiry.